Skip to content

 Conclusion

 Laravel is a powerful, well-documented framework for building web applications quickly without sacrificing maintainability.
 Start small, lean on the conventions, and expand as your needs grow.
 Once you experience how much the framework handles for you, it is hard to go back.
-If you would like help architecting or building a Laravel application, the team at Silver Hamster is here to help.
+If you would like help architecting or building a custom Laravel application, the Silver Hamster team is here to help — get in touch for a free consultation.